7.1 Binary tree¶

 }

-Each node has two references (pointers), pointing to the left-child node and right-child node, respectively.
+Each node has two references (pointers), pointing respectively to the left-child node and right-child node.
 This node is called the parent node of these two child nodes.
-When given a node of a binary tree, we call the tree formed by this node's left child and all nodes under it the left subtree of this node.
+When given a node of a binary tree, we call the tree formed by this node's left child and all nodes below it the left subtree of this node.
 Similarly, the right subtree can be defined.

 Figure 7-1 Parent Node, child Node, subtree